wengwenchao123/SubGraph-Learning/GMAN/README.md

 # Gman: A graph multi-attention network for traffic prediction

 This is a PyTorch implementation of Gman: A graph multi-attention network for traffic prediction.
-We have embedded STSGL into GMAN.
+We have embedded SGL into GMAN.
 Please follow the relevant guidelines to run the code.

 ## Table of Contents